 Bosses who fail to give credit to others, or who take the credit for others’ work while ignoring the contributions of quiet performers or their hard-working staff create resentment and disenchantment among their team.
 As a result, employees become disengaged and eventually leave, realizing that their efforts won’t be recognized in their current professional setting.

 One of the most effective things you can do is publicly acknowledge someone’s contribution and make that recognition personal and specific, not general.
 What was well done, specifically?
 What specifically will benefit from the person’s contribution?
-Creating opportunities for workers to praise each other, or give a shout-out for a job well-done can have an enormously positive impact on the culture.
+Creating opportunities for workers to praise each other, or give a shout-out for a job well done can have an enormously positive impact on the culture.

 These are simple behaviors, but they have a big impact.
-Improving workplace incivility will take time, but modeling these behaviors, leaders are using their power for good, creating a better social climate, and building a workplace culture of collaboration and inclusion.
+Improving workplace incivility will take time, but by modeling these behaviors, leaders are using their power for good, creating a better social climate, and building a workplace culture of collaboration and inclusion.